 Strange Empire shows hope in the aftermath of grief and tragedy, the pursuit of justice, and the fight for independence.
 If you’re curious to see how communities in the Wild West could have started, then Strange Empire should be on your watchlist because it’s definitely one of the best new western TV shows.

 It’s hard to imagine mixing the western and science fiction genres into one seamless TV series.
 But Westworld does just that and took the world by storm when it premiered in 2016.
 It gained acclaim as the most-watched first season for HBO original series.
-And fans are still waiting for the third season of this current western TV show to premiere in 2020.
+And right now fans are waiting for the fourth season of this current western TV show to premiere.

 Westworld is a western-themed theme park populated by robots that interact with guests.
 Preprogrammed to fulfill the guests’ desires according to a predetermined narrative and act according to their interactions with humans.
 The story progresses as these robots slowly start to retain their memories and become sentient beings.